OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 ### Updating project resources

 The runbooks `__ 1.
 Serialize Project` and `__ 2.
-Deploy Project` can be run as needed to serialize any changes to the template project and deploy the changes to existing spaces.
+Deploy Project` can be run as needed to serialize any changes to the upstream project and deploy the changes to downstream projects.
 The Terraform module zip file pushed to the built-in feed is versioned with a unique value each time, so you can also revert changes by redeploying an older package.
 In this way you can use Octopus to deploy Octopus spaces using the same processes you use Octopus to deploy applications.